Gibbons-Lab/isb_course_2021/docs/models/talk.md

 When mapping to reference databases, we will only ever identify a small set (~1/3) of all enzymes and transporters in a given genome.

-We need to fill in the critical gaps in metabolic pathways by imposing *functional objectives* on the model.
+We need to fill in the critical gaps in metabolic pathways by imposing *functional requirements* on the model.

-What's a reasonable objective that you'd attribute to a living bacterium?
+What's a reasonable requirement that you'd attribute to a living bacterium?

 ---